 As frequent long vacations are not possible for most of us, some studies have focused on whether short vacations have the same benefits as long vacations.

 The results of these studies have shown that they indeed do and might be even better.
 Jeffrey Janata, a psychologist at University Hospitals Case Medical Center, says that two short vacations divided by work are better than one longer one, "Because then you get two peak experiences."

 "And novelty is important, too -- it has been shown to bring us more pleasure."
 Linda Gross added: "You've probably seen the results yourself, when someone you know comes back from even a short vacation.
 They look different, They look relaxed."

 So what can Shanghai expats do for short vacations?
 You could try a 'staycation' to explore Shanghai itself and even book yourself into a luxurious hotel to make your exploration of Shanghai even more memorable.

-With a little more time, however, you can explore many interesting places near Shanghai.
+With a little more time, however, you can explore many resorts near Shanghai.

 Two cities near Shanghai have been recognised as China's most beautiful tourist towns for hundreds of years.

 An ancient Chinese saying reflects this: 'Above is paradise, below is Suzhou and Hangzhou.'